-The Dutchess County Local Solid Waste Management Plan, Rethinking Waste (.pdf) is the ten-year plan for the management of solid waste.
-Rethinking Waste outlines how much solid waste we are currently generating, how much we currently recycle and reuse and sets a plan for how we can decrease generation of solid waste and increase what we take out of the waste stream.
+The Dutchess County Local Solid Waste Management Plan is the ten-year plan for the management of solid waste.
+The Plan outlines how much solid waste we are currently generating, how much we currently recycle and reuse and sets a plan for how we can decrease generation of solid waste and increase what we take out of the waste stream.

-The 2012 Rethinking Waste includes information on our quantity and types of solid waste, a description of our current programs, administrative, legislative and financial solid waste structures, an assessment and evaluation of our solid waste program, a detailed implementation plan and schedule for achieving the goals of our solid waste management plan, and 10-year projections for solid waste generation and recycling rates.
+The 2023 Local Solid Waste Management Plan includes information on our quantity and types of solid waste, a description of our current programs, administrative, legislative and financial solid waste structures, an assessment and evaluation of our solid waste program, a detailed implementation plan and schedule for achieving the goals of our solid waste management plan, and 10-year projections for solid waste generation and recycling rates.

 Dutchess County's main goals are to